Ingest: Mem0: Universal Memory Layer for AI Agents

 Classification

 Type: tool-announcement — Mem0 is an open-source memory library (Apache 2.0, YC S24) with a published benchmark paper.
-The snapshot documents its architecture, API, and design decisions rather than reporting on a build experience or arguing a theoretical position.
-The arxiv paper provides empirical claims (+26% accuracy over OpenAI Memory on LOCOMO), but the snapshot itself reads as a system description, not a research methodology.
+The snapshot documents its architecture, API, and design decisions.
+The arxiv paper provides empirical claims (+26% accuracy over OpenAI Memory on LOCOMO, 91% faster responses, 90% fewer tokens), but the snapshot itself reads as a system description, not a research methodology.

 Domains: agent-memory, vector-retrieval, LLM-mediated-curation, personalization